ZarinMakkan/keepNote/README.md

-# keep note, a external memory for youuuu!
+# Keep Note, an external memory for youuuu!